Hypaethral/javascript-projects/environment-setup/02-create-a-project.md

 ```
 Exporting a piece of javascript just means other files know how to import and use it.
 It's another dependency/modularization thing.
 You can "require" them later using the syntax `var Thing = require("thing");`, which we'll get to in a while.

-*Not to send you down a rabbit hole, that particular style of importing and exporting is called CommonJS, but
+*Not to send you down a rabbit hole: that particular style of importing and exporting is called CommonJS, but
 there are many others.*